celery/celery/docs/userguide/tasks.rst

 limitations.

-* Polling the database for new states is expensive, and so you should increase the polling intervals of operations such as `result.get()`.
+* Polling the database for new states is expensive, and so you should increase the polling intervals of operations, such as `result.get()`.

 * Some databases use a default transaction isolation level that isn't suitable for polling tables for changes.